andygarciaserra/andygarciaserra/README.md

 ### Currently working on

-- Exoplanet spectroscopy
-- Synthetic spectral datasets
-- Telluric modelling with Molecfit
+Creating synthetic spectral datasets for telluric correction using PHOENIX and Molecfit.

 ---